GUIDE 2025

 What is Document Control?

-Document control procedures ensure that the information contained in organizational documents is accurate and up-to-date, is updated regularly and that the proper process for documents updates is followed.
+Document control is a key component of organizational risk management.
+These procedures ensure that the information contained in organizational documents is accurate and up-to-date, is updated regularly, and that the proper document control process for updates is followed.

 Document control procedures also ensure that inaccurate or obsolete documents are removed.